 A frequent and committed partner for chamber music, he has worked regularly with such artists as Young Uck Kim, Cho-Liang Lin, Yo-Yo Ma, Edgar Meyer, Peter Serkin, Jaime Laredo, and the late Isaac Stern.

-Mr. Ax resides in New York City with his wife, pianist Yoko Nozaki.
+Emanuel Ax resides in New York City with his wife, pianist Yoko Nozaki.
 They have two children together, Joseph and Sarah.
-He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Yale and Columbia Universities.
-For more information about Mr. Ax’s career, please visit EmanuelAx.com.
+He is a Fellow of the American Academy of Arts and Sciences and holds honorary doctorates of music from Skidmore College, Yale University, and Columbia University.
+For more information about his career, please visit EmanuelAx.com.